nikita-kazakov/nikita-kazakov.github.io/_posts/2022-05-14-ear-plugs-crying.md

 After watching my few week-old newborn for 7 hours, I was drained.
 I'm not going to sugarcoat it --- I was going through hell as he was fussing, crying, and intermittently sleeping.

 After two weeks of agony, I woke up one morning and had very little to give.
-I was running on empty and put my in-ear noise isolating ear buds and kept them on for the entire 7 hours.
+I was running on empty and put my in-ear noise isolating ear buds and kept them on for the entire 7 hours to muffle the loud sounds.

-To my surprise, after the shift ended, I wasn't drained.
-I magically had energy to lift weights afterwards.
+To my surprise, after the shift ended, I wasn't drained as before.
+I still had energy to lift weights afterwards.

 Baby cries and screams evoke anxiety, depression, helplessness, anger and [frustration in parents](https://pubmed.ncbi.nlm.nih.gov/25812239/).
 It causes some parents to overreact and apply [harsher discipline towards their kids](https://pubmed.ncbi.nlm.nih.gov/23836807/).
 I don't want to overreact.

 I figured out that I had sensitive hearing and that baby cries were messing with my nervous system.
-I was overstimulated at the end of my shift.
-I felt the same when I went to Las Vegas in the past.
+I was overstimulated at the end of my shifts.
+I feel the same when I go to Las Vegas for three days.
+The noise and overactivity saps my energy.

 Earbuds or noise cancelling headphones lower the volume of crying.
-I still hear when the baby but I no longer panic or wince.
+I still hear the baby but I no longer panic or wince.
 I respond intentionally rather than from dismay.
 Other parents on [Reddit came to a similar conclusion](https://www.reddit.com/r/parentsofmultiples/comments/sjlh6c/your_experience_with_baby_noisescreaming_and_ear/).
 Here's [another post](https://www.reddit.com/r/Parenting/comments/509pbq/am_i_wrong_for_wanting_to_purchase_ear_plugs_to/) where more people confirm that earbuds saved their sanity.

 My partner is not sensitive to the loudness of crying as I am.
-There's no shame in using earbuds and I'm going to continue doing it.
+There's no shame in using earbuds and I'm going to continue doing that.

 ## What I use